sreyas-kv/recipe-book/README.md

 Username: firstuser123@gmail.com
 Password: firstuser123

+Ricetta is a simple to use recipe app that lets users store and access recipes.

+User instructions:

 To use this app the user needs to signup with email.
-On successful signup the user will be navigated to list of recipes and will be able to view different type of recipes and will also be able to create new recipes.
+On successful signup the user will be navigated to a sample list of recipes.
+The user can create new recipes and add it to the list.

-Hope you enjoy using this reciped app...
+Have fun!